oroinc/documentation/commerce/configuration_guide/pricing/global_pricing.rst

      .. image:: /configuration_guide/img/configuration/catalog/pricing/currency_on_the_front_store.png

-   * **Default Currency** --- The currency that is used by default to show prices in the front store.
+   * **Default Currency** --- The currency that is used by default to show prices in the storefront.

      .. note:: The website level configuration has higher priority and overrides the global configuration settings.